-Regular Audits are conducted at all sites, where all water taps and seals are checked for leaks to ensure there is no waste.
-We have hung posters in all our kitchens to educate staff on water usage and the importance of ensuring taps are turned off and the process for reporting leaks.
-To further mitigate this issue, we are looking to install motion sensor taps within 2022.
+Regular water audits are conducted at all sites, where water taps and seals are checked for leaks to ensure there is no waste.
+We have introduced posters in all our kitchens to educate staff on water usage and the importance of ensuring taps are turned off and the process for reporting leaks.
+To further mitigate this issue, we are looking to install motion sensor taps in 2023.

-We conducted site surveys on our pubs to identify areas to improve water efficiency.
-Over time, we aim to harvest rainwater in order to reduce the gap between supply and demand for our water consumption, reducing expenditure.
+Over time, we aim to harvest rainwater in order to reduce the gap between supply and demand for our water consumption and reducing operating expenditure where possible.
 Additionally tap controls may also be installed to further manage the amount of water being used.
 While we are already looking to install motion sensors, tap aerators will further reduce water consumption by restricting the amount of water that flows through the tap by mixing air with it, increasing savings.